archwisp/PHPEncryptData/README.md

 My goal with this libary is to improve the baseline for encryption in PHP.

-## Cryptgraphic Details
+## Cryptographic Details

 For most cryptographic functionality, this libary makes use of the Mcrypt extension.
 The extension has been around for over a decade but is not include by default on many distributions.
-If it is not, you will need to ensure that you have installed it.
+You will need to ensure that you have it installed.

 The cryptographic primitives & practices behind this library are: